Loch Ness: Etymology

 Loch Ness takes its name from the River Ness which flows from the loch's northern end.
 The river's name probably derives from an old Celtic word meaning 'roaring one'.
 William Mackay in his 1893 book Urquhart and Glenmoriston: Olden times in a highland parish recounts two Scottish legends that have been reported as the source of the name.
 In the first, a spring in a valley had been enchanted by Daly the Druid for purity, with the admonition that the well opening must be covered by a stone whenever not in use, or else "desolation will overtake the land".
 One day a woman left the well uncovered when rushing to save her baby from a fire, and it overflowed and filled the vale, forming the loch.
 The inhabitants cried out "Tha loch 'nis ann, tha loch 'nis ann!" ("There's a loch now, there's a loch now!"), and so it was named "Loch Nis".
 A second legend, named "The Tales of the Sons of Uisneach" by Mackay and now considered part of the Ulster Cycle of Irish mythology, recounts the Irish woman Deirdre or Dearduil, "the most beautiful woman of her age", who was courted by the king of Ulster, Conachar MacNessa; she fell in love instead with his cousin Noais, son of Uisneach.
 They fled to Scotland and were married on the banks of the loch, but Noais was slain by MacNessa, and the Loch Naois, River Naois, and Iverness were named after him.
 Mackay claims that while these legends are not the "true" origin of the name, that many places in the district have names associated with "The Tales of the Sons of Uisneach", and that the same tales have Conachar MacNessa's mother as the river goddess Ness.
 He argued instead that the etymology of the Celtic "Ness" derived from earlier words for "river".

 Monster

 Loch Ness is known as the home of the mythical Loch Ness Monster (also known as "Nessie"), a cryptid, reputedly a large unknown animal.
 It is similar to other supposed lake monsters in Scotland and elsewhere, though its description varies from one account to the next.
 Popular interest and belief in the animal's existence have varied since it was first brought to the world's attention in 1933.

+Several scientific surveys have been conducted in the loch in search of the monster, some yielding unusual results.
+For example, a 2007 sonar survey found a common toad at a depth of 98 metres which researchers described as a "Loch Ness Toad".